tutorgeeks/G-Calendar-Audit/README.md

  # Output

+-	Trying to login into Google...
+-	Successfully logged into Google..
+- List of email ID that will be tested:['abc@gmail.com', 'xyz@gmail.com']
 -	Public access : abc@gmail.com
 - Access Restricted : xyz@gmail.com